robusta-dev/robusta/docs/configuration/alertmanager-integration/google-managed-prometheus.rst

 Verify it Works
 ------------------------------

-Send a dummy alert to AlertManager:
+Run this command to send a dummy alert to AlertManager:

 .. code-block:: yaml

-   robusta demo-alet
+   robusta demo-alert

+You know it works if you receive an alert.

 Configure Pull Integration
 ******************************